Maintaining Status

 What is an Online Course?

-An online course is a course that does not require a student’s physical attendance for classes, exams, or other purposes integral to the completion of the class.
+An online course is one that does not require a student’s physical attendance for classes, exams, or any activities integral to completing the course.

 To Meet the Full-Time Requirement: